 Apple-Samsung Battling for Market Share

-Android is leading the smartphone pack in the latest survey from Gartner.
 Worldwide, there were 419 million phones sold in Q2, which is actually down slightly from the year-ago period.
 About a third of them were smart phones.
-Gartner says that mature markets in the US and Western Europe were hurt by the economic slowdown and consumers’ unwillingness to buy ahead of hoped-for launches in the second half of the year.
+The mature markets in the US and Western Europe were hurt by the economic slowdown and consumers’ unwillingness to buy ahead of hoped-for launches in the second half of the year.

 It’s worth noting that Samsung widened its share in all markets except North America.